 \section{Abstract}

-The topological invariant of a family of geodesic laminations on the modular surface is constructed.
+A topological invariant of the geodesic laminations on a modular surface is constructed.
 The invariant has a continuous part (the tail of a continued fraction) and a combinatorial part (the singularity data).
 It is shown, that the invariant is complete, i.e. the geodesic lamination can be recovered from the invariant.
-The continuous part of the invariant has geometric meaning of the slope of lamination on the modular surface.
+The continuous part of the invariant has geometric meaning of a slope of lamination on the surface.